How to Remove Bad Smell from Couch Cushions (Easy Home Remedies That Work)

 Pet Hair and Pet Accidents

-If you have dogs or cats, pet-related smells can easily build up in your couch cushions over time.
-Here’s how it happens:
+If you have dogs or cats, pet-related smells can quickly build up in couch cushions over time.
+This happens because organic materials, moisture, and bacteria gradually get trapped inside the fabric and foam layers.

-- Foam absorption: Cushion foam acts like a sponge, trapping all these elements and holding the odor inside.
+- Foam absorption: Couch cushion foam acts like a sponge, trapping moisture, bacteria, and odor particles inside, which is why smells often return after surface cleaning.

 Sweat and Body Oils

-When people sit on the couch for long hours, body sweat and oils slowly transfer into the cushion fabric.
-As a result, the sofa may start to smell stale or unpleasant.
+When people sit on the sofa for long periods, natural body sweat, skin oils, and moisture gradually transfer into the fabric.

 Moisture and Mildew